n8willis/opentype-shaping-documents/opentype-shaping-vedic-extensions.md

-Individual Vedic Extension characters may be named by a combination of the Vedic text in which the mark is used, the regional or manuscript tradition involved, or a simple visual or phoentic description of the character.
+Individual Vedic Extension characters may be named by a combination of the Vedic text in which the mark is used, the regional or manuscript tradition involved, or a simple visual or phonetic description of the character.
 Some commonly used general categories are worth noting.

 **Udatta** is the term for a high tone on a vowel.